The time is drawing near for families to finalize their State Fair plans!

 Miracle of Birth Center – Ever hoped to watch a live cow give birth?
 With a little luck you just might happen upon one of the nearly 200 animal births that occur at this exhibit each year at the Fair.
 The attached FFA Chapter House & Leadership Center offers age-appropriate kids activity packets and the chance to earn a blue “Ag Explorer” ribbon.
 Entertainment, magic shows, and trivia are hosted throughout the Fair on the outdoor Christensen Farms Stage.
 Check the daily schedule for more information.
 9am – 9pm, Judson Ave. next to the Warner Coliseum (map).

-Alphabet Forest in Baldwin Park – There are all kinds of alphabet activities to enjoy here at the Family Fair in Baldwin Park.
+Alphabet Forest – There are all kinds of alphabet activities to enjoy here at the Family Fair in Baldwin Park.
 Win blue ribbons for completing a Fabulous Fair alphabet game card, meet local authors, curl up in the book corner, make alphabet craft projects and more.
-9am – 8pm, Cosgrove St. across from the 4-H Building.
+9am – 8pm, Baldwin Park – Cosgrove St. across from the 4-H Building.

-Themed days: STEM, Fire Prevention and more! – Kids get hands-on while exploring science and technology, fire safety, local libraries, and National Parks Centennial Day.
-Tip: Download the free State Fair app to access daily event schedules.
+Themed days: STEM, Fire Prevention and more – Kids get hands-on while exploring science and technology, fire safety, local libraries, and Minnesota history.
+Tip: Download the free State Fair app to access daily event schedules so you won’t miss the one-day-only events.

 EquiMania! – This interactive exhibit in the Horse Barn teaches the Fairgoer about equine health, anatomy, careers and more.
 You don’t have to be a horse lover to enjoy the hands-on activities.
 Located in the Horse Barn on Judson Ave. at Ligget St. 9am – 9pm.

 4-H Building activities – Even before we joined 4-H we made a yearly stop in this historic building to play with the aquatic robots and flight simulators.
-(Hey, 4-H isn’t all about cattle and crops!)
-Also fun to watch is the State Fair Arts-In program which showcases original musical revues.
+(Hey, 4-H isn’t all about cattle and crops.)
+Also fun to watch is the State Fair Arts-In program which showcases extremely talented youth performing original musical revues.
 9am – 9pm, Cosgrove St. & Wright Ave.
+Shows performed multiple times daily

 Boy Scouts Adventure Summit – The wait was worth it last year for this free obstacle course crisscrossed with swinging steps, rope climbs and a pole slide finish!
 Waiver and closed-toed shoes are required for participation.
 9am-9pm, in the North Woods (map).